-The C.S.A. is committed to maintaining an open and fair working anti-oppressive environment for each individual involved in the CSA consistent with the exercise of free speech and with enjoyment of social relationships which are a normal part of life.
-Central to this commitment is the belief that it is the right of each C.S.A. staff member or volunteer to work in an environment free from harassment and discrimination and where each individual is treated with respect…
+The CSA is committed to maintaining an open and fair working anti-oppressive environment for each individual involved in the CSA, consistent with the exercise of free speech and with enjoyment of social relationships which are normal part of life.
+Central to this commitment is the belief that it is the right of each CSA Executive member, Board member, staff member and volunteer to work in an environment free from harassment and discrimination and where each individual is treated with respect.

-The Clubs Handbook requires that a representative of all clubs attend “anti-oppression training” in order to have and maintain club certification.
+The CSA Clubs Handbook, Section 3.2.6, dictates that one executive member of each club must undergo Anti-Oppression/Inclusivity training as a precursor to maintaining club status.
 A transcript of one such anti-oppression training workshop taking place in April 2016 is available here.

 The Central Student Association failed to defend free expression against the University's decision to cancel an educational display on campus about abortion, in the 2017-2018 year.

 Guelph Atheos, a registered student group under the CSA, was denied resources for holding its “Stone a Heathen” event, in September of 2012.
 According to an Atheos executive member, this event is held to protest the act of stoning across the world.
 At this event, students would have been asked to donate money in order to throw a water balloon (which represents a stone) at one of the club volunteers (heathens).
 Half of the proceeds from the event were planned to go to Amnesty International, which opposes stoning.
 Indeed, there have been noted instances of student groups partnering with Amnesty International and holding such events on campus.

 The CSA prevented Atheos from holding the event on the grounds that it would promote stoning.
 The Atheos executive notes that this was not a safety issue, but that the CSA did not approve of the message.
 The CSA did not respond when asked to elaborate on the issue.